 - General advice on partnership agreements( we are unable to give formal legal or financial advice)

 - Support, advice, and escalation of problems related to primary care support services

 - Advice on fees for non-NHS work including the collaborative arrangements for local authority work

 - Practice Manager Peer Support Group( NB whilst we may be able to give general advice on staffing and managerial issues we are unable to give specific or specialist employment advice)

-If there are issues affecting general practice you feel the LMC should be made aware of please let us know- phone us on 0121-454 5008 or email us using the facility here on the website.
+If there are any issues or concerns affecting you or your practice that you feel the LMC might be able to help you with or that you believe it should be made aware of please let us know- phone us on 0121-454 5008 or email us using the facility here on the website.

 As well as the statutory/administrative levies practices may choose to sign an additional voluntary levy.
-This funds Birmingham LMC’s contribution to the work of the GPC through the General Practitioners Defence Fund (GPDF) as well as small payments to certain medical charities which have historical links to Birmingham general practice.
-Payment of the additional voluntary levy allows GPs to vote in and to stand for regional elections to the GPC.
+This funds Birmingham LMC’s contribution to the work of the GPC through the General Practitioners Defence Fund (GPDF) www.gpdf.org.uk which supplements BMA funding of the GPC and other activity for the benefit of LMCs and general practitioners nationally.
+The additional voluntary levy also funds small payments to certain medical charities which have historical links to Birmingham general practice.
+Payment of the additional voluntary levy also allows GPs to vote in and to stand for regional elections to the GPC.